Little Britain (TV series): Spin-offs and merchandise

 "I'm Gay", the song that Matt Lucas's character Daffyd Thomas sang at the end of the Little Britain Live shows, was released as a CD single in Australia in March 2007 and reached number 66 on the ARIA Singles Chart.

 Matt Lucas and Peter Kay, in the guise of their characters Andy Pipkin and Brian Potter, re-recorded the song "I'm Gonna Be (500 Miles)" with its creators, The Proclaimers.
 This version was released as a charity single for Comic Relief on 19 March 2007.

 Little Britain: The Video Game was released in February 2007.
 It featured a variety of characters in mini-games and received very negative reviews, being referred to by some as one of the worst games ever made.

 The Russian series Nasha Russia is inspired by Little Britain.

 In 2010, characters returned for Nationwide Building Society adverts, including Lou and Andy, Vicky Pollard and Eddie (Emily) Howard.

 Little Britain Productions

-Little Britain Productions is a production company set up by Lucas and Walliams, to produce their future television projects, such as Come Fly with Me, Rock Profile and The One....
+Little Britain Productions is a production company set up by Lucas and Walliams to produce their future television projects, such as Come Fly with Me and The One....